jkingsman/qanon-mcp-server/README.md

 - "Show me posts from October 2020"
 - "Analyze post #3725"
 - "Create a timeline of Q-Anon posts from 2018"
+- "Generate a word cloud for Q-Anon posts between January and March 2019"
+- "Get the raw data for post #4500"
+- "What are the most common words used in posts #1000-2000?"

 ## Troubleshooting

 - If Claude Desktop doesn't show the hammer icon, check your configuration and restart Claude Desktop
-- Ensure the `qposts.json` file is in the same directory as the script
+- Ensure the `posts.json` file is in the same directory as the script
 - Check the output in the terminal for any error messages
 - Make sure you're using the absolute path to the script in your Claude Desktop configuration